Physicslibrary/ARKit-Stereoscope-Hipparcos/README.md

 The Sun is located (0,0,0) on the RGB axis.
 All positions of stars are placed relative to this axis.

+This playground doesn't look for a flat plane to put virtual objects on, instead the initial position of the iPad is the world origin when "Run My Code" is pressed.

+Virtual objects are positioned and oriented according to this world origin (with righteye.debugOptions on, the world origin is the XYZ or RGB axis).

+If frame rate <60Hz, hold iPad still, press iPad HOME button, return to Swift Playgrounds.
+Dropping frame rate is not critical as one usually travel slowly through a star field.

 # How it works

 The 20MB catalog.csv contains data on 119,617 stars.
 Use Blender, hipparcos.blend, and https://www.youtube.com/watch?v=C3u2Gkdgxfw to learn how to read and display catalog.csv in another complimentary environment.
 We want to extract the HID, ProperName, and X, Y, and Z positions of the stars in Playgrounds.